 - Reduced Harmful Substances

-Two-part polyurethane is commonly used in flexible packaging.
+PU2K is commonly used in flexible packaging.
 For this application, very fluid products must be laminated to film rollers.
 They are applied in thin layers in minimal quantities and are heated to increase their viscosity.
 Mixing ratios are often offset for flexible packaging applications.

 Herberts 2K-LF 520 with Hardener 107 is a two-component, solvent-free adhesive used in the flexible packaging market.
 It is designed for medium-performance applications with high bond on aluminium foil and metallised films.